CycleSense: Detecting Near Miss Incidents in Bicycle Traffic from Mobile Motion Sensors

 As a first step towards this goal, we supervised a master's thesis which developed a neural network-based method for incident detection using the public SimRa data set\footnote{https://github.com/simra-project/dataset}~\cite{sanchez2020detecting} which, however, does not show the desired detection quality despite being an improvement over our original heuristic.
 Both detection methods are currently used in the live version of the app, hence, we will later use them as baseline in our evaluation.
 Besides that, there are alternative approaches for quantifying the perceived safety of bicycle traffic, e.g.,~\cite{blanc2016modeling, blanc2017safety, wu2018predicting}, but to the best of our knowledge no other methods are based on mobile motion sensory data.

 Since its start in 2019, the SimRa data set has grown to more than 65,000 rides with almost 30,000 reported incidents.
 These amounts of data now enable the application of much more sophisticated methods, namely \ac{ml} and/or \ac{dl}, for automatic incident detection.
-Therefore, we here propose CycleSense -- a \ac{dl} model trained on smartphone sensory data from the SimRa data set to detect incidents and make the following contributions:
+Therefore, we here propose CycleSense -- a \ac{dl} model trained on smartphone sensory data from the SimRa data set to detect incidents in the SimRa app.
+We hope, that it will lead to more reported incidents due to an easier reporting, and make the following contributions: